Who Grants a License: Licenses are granted by the Texas Real Estate Commission (“TREC”).

 Qualifications to receive a License: A candidate must complete 180 clock hours of study at a TREC-approved real estate school (search schools here), pass a school-administered final exam, and pass a state exam.
 All candidates must submit a full set of fingerprints, and be at least 18 years of age.
 For more information about qualifications, see the page titled How to Become a Real Estate Salesperson on the TREC website.

 Applying for the Exams: A candidate should apply via the TREC website for eligibility to take the licensing exam.
-Upon receipt of an eligibility letter from TREC that the candidate is eligible, the candidate should apply to take the state exam through the PSI website scheduling page.
+Upon receipt of an eligibility letter from TREC that the candidate is eligible, the candidate should apply to take the state exam through the Pearson Vue website scheduling page.
 All candidates must pass the state exam within one year of the date of filing the application for eligibility to take the state exam.
 For more information, see the State of Texas Real Estate Salesperson and Broker Candidate Information Brochure.

 Test Content: The Texas state real estate licensing exam is comprised of two separate portions, the national portion and the state-specific portion.
 Five to ten questions disbursed throughout both portions of the exam are considered "experimental" questions and are not scored.
 Both tests are comprised of multiple choice questions with four answer choices provided for each question.
 Test takers are allotted 105 minutes to complete the national portion, and 45 minutes to complete the state-specific portion.
 A passing score requires the test taker to correctly answer 56 (out of 80) questions on the national portion, and 21 (out of 30) questions on the state-specific portion.
 The test is presented in a computer-based format, but accommodations for a paper-based test and/or oral testing can be provided with special arrangements.